secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/global-upside-benefits-india/index.html.md

 * This amount will be paid on monthly basis with the regular payroll as a reimbursement.
 * Proof of coverage must be shared or forwarded to total-rewards@ domain in order to receive the correct allowance amount.
 * The allowance will be up to 300 USD per month for team member and up to 500 USD per month for team member plus Dependants.
 (USD amount can be converted to the local currency using the latest [Currency Conversion Factor](https://about.gitlab.com/handbook/total-rewards/compensation/#exchange-rates))
-* The Total Rewards team will email the proof of coverage to Global Upside to have the reimbursement processed.
+* The Total Rewards team will send a confirmation email to Global Upside to have the reimbursement processed.

 ### Pension

 GitLab does not plan to offer pension benefit at this time as Kenya has their Pension system called as [National Social Security Fund (N.S.S.F)](https://www.nssf.or.ke/).

-### Life Insurance
+### Life Insurance and Disability

 GitLab offers company paid International Group Life and Disability Plans through [Allianz Care](https://drive.google.com/file/d/17y38CQ1XLO0os0sN6Q-LJpmU3dPyUUAx/view?usp=sharing).
 This covers Life Insurance, Accidental Death & Accidental Dismemberment, Short Term Disability and Long Term Disability.